JesseNaser/org.ngo/index.md

 ---

-This website is operated by Penguin Ops Inc., a non-profit, non-governmental organization.
+This website is operated by Strong Penguins Inc., a non-profit, non-governmental organization.